 - to determine the exact size of the carcinoma after a biopsy

 - for surveillance

 - for patients seeking the highest level of safety

-As the first radiological clinic worldwide the Radiology Ottobrunn offers the multi parametric prostate MRI without a rectal coil at the „open high field MRI Panorama“.
+At Radiology Ottobrunn, multiparametric MRI of the prostate is performed on the "open high-field MRI panorama" and without a rectal coil.
 It takes approx. 40 minutes.
 The evaluation is according to the PI-RADS assessment.

 A special preparation is not required.
 Prior to the examination we kindly ask you not to drink coffee or tea and to refrain from smoking.

 The gap between a biopsy and a multi parametric prostate MRI should be at least 6 weeks.